Ze1598/Ze1598Bot-Twitter-/README.md

 -All the URLs used in tweets are shortened using the Google URL shortener API;

--For Reddit, it posts the "hottest" post at the moment, its title and shortened URL;
+-For Reddit, it posts the "hottest" post at the moment, its title and shortened URL, from the Technology, Python Education or Programming subreddits;

 -It can also post my current Internet speeds (though that option is "disabled" in the code at the moment).